 accord with the number of sources it appears in is taken out.
 Its defect is that in

-treating works all sources rate among the "best" the same as those only one source
+treating works rated among the "best" by all sources the same as those only one source

 elevates to that distinction it favors eccentic choices over consensus ones, and a